Frequently Asked Questions

 If you would like to join, you will gain access to the tools, subject to inductions where necessary and some tools have extra charges.

 How do I find you?

-Our workshop is on Freehold Terrace, a few minutes walk from the big Sainsbury’s on Lewes Road.
-We’re part of the Rodhus Studios complex but our entrance is round the back on Freehold Terrace, not Hollingdean Road.
+Our workshop is on Freehold Terrace, a few minute’s walk from the big Sainsbury’s on Lewes Road.
+We’re part of the Rodhus Studios complex but our entrance is around the back on Freehold Terrace, not Hollingdean Road.
 The door is set into a metal shutter, with a robot shape buzzer on the side.
-Press this buzzer labelled “Build Brighton” to be let in during an open evening.
+Press this buzzer labeled “Build Brighton” to be let in during an open evening.
 There is a map on the Contact page of this website.

 Can I store things in the space?

-Each member can claim up to 19 litres of member storage.
+Each member can claim up to 19 liters of member storage.
 This can be one 19L box or a combination of 4L and 9L boxes.
 Each individual box requires a £5 deposit.

 Flammable items belonging to members cannot be stored at Build Brighton.